List of Alpha Chi Omega chapters

 Alpha Chi Omega is a collegiate women's fraternity established at DePauw University in 1885.
-When naming its chapters, after the first series, the new series drop one or more corresponding letter sets from the list of available names in this manner: In the "Alpha Alpha" series, there is no Alpha Alpha chapter; the name is unused.
+When naming its collegiate chapters, after the first series, the new series drop one or more corresponding letter sets from the list of available names in this manner: In the "Alpha Alpha" series, there is no Alpha Alpha chapter; the name is unused.
 In the "Beta Alpha" series, there is neither a Beta Alpha chapter nor a Beta Beta chapter, and so on.
-Thus the list of available names shrinks by one more potential name each time a new series is cycled.
-The one exception to this is the assignation of Iota Alpha chapter, designated for alumnae initiates, used nationally.
+Thus, the list of available collegiate chapter names shrinks by one more potential name each time a new series is cycled.
+The first 26 skipped names were assigned to the first 26 alumnae chapters.
+After Zeta Zeta, alumnae chapters are named in the same fashion as collegiate chapters, with the first letter repeated (Alpha Beta Alpha, Alpha Gamma Alpha, and so on).

-Alumni chapters
+Alumnae chapters

-In the following list, active chapters are indicated in bold and inactive chapters are indicated in italics.
+In the following list of Alpha Chi Omega alumnae chapters, active chapters are indicated in bold and inactive chapters are in italics.